shraman-rc/vae/README_old.md

 ### What is a "Variational Autoencoder"?

-A variational autoencoder is an encoder-decoder pair of neural networks that are designed to perform approximate posterior inference on latent variables given a dataset (originally developed for "coding" models, with one latent per data point).
-This means that the objective function being optimized in the ANN is (an estimate of) the evidence lower bound ("ELBO"), which in turn decreases the "KL-divergence" (a measure of the difference in information between the distributions, or "relative entropy") between an approximative distribution (q(z|x)) and the true posterior (p(z|x)).
-A quick (but technical) introduction to Variational Inference can be found in \[2\] and the auto-encoding framework for VI in \[1\].
+A variational autoencoder is an encoder-decoder pair of neural networks that are designed to perform approximate posterior inference on latent variables.
+The loss function is (an estimate of) the evidence lower bound, optimizing which decreases the KL-divergence (or "relative entropy") between the approximating and true posteriors.
+A quick introduction to VI can be found in \[2\] and the auto-encoding framework for VI in \[1\].

-### Why are Variational Autoencoders important?

-\[Stay tuned\]

-## Cool Stuff

-1. Application to Dirichlet Processes?

-    - Can we apply the reparameterization techniques to this AEVB framework?
-        [Derivation]

 ## Optimizations

-The vanilla VAE has lots of potential but there are a few shortcomings that make its convergence rate suboptimal with respect to the state-of-the-art.
-Here are improvements that have been applied (so far) in this repository:

 ### Statistical Optimizations
 #### Reparameterization I: Reducing MCE Variance